zxhycxq/reactjs-zh/Docs/refs-and-the-dom.md

 In the typical React dataflow, [props](/react/docs/components-and-props.html) are the only way that parent components interact with their children.
 To modify a child, you re-render it with new props.
 However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.
 The child to be modified could be an instance of a React component, or it could be a DOM element.
 For both of these cases, React provides an escape hatch.

 ## The ref Callback Attribute
+## The ref 回调 Attribute

 React supports a special attribute that you can attach to any component.
 The `ref` attribute takes a callback function, and the callback will be executed immediately after the component is mounted or unmounted.

-When the `ref` attribute is used on an HTML element, the `ref` callback receives the underlying DOM element as its argument.
-For example, this code uses the `ref` callback to store a reference to a DOM node:
+当 `ref` attribute被用于一个 HTML 元素, the `ref` callback receives the underlying DOM element as its argument. 例如：, this code uses the `ref` callback to store a reference to a DOM node:

 ```javascript{8,9,19}
 class CustomTextInput extends React.Component {